-Likewise for so many others of such time, it was the opening of a New Hucknall Colliery that would influence his Smith branch into making Huthwaite their home.
-This uniquely angled view across that very early pit yard comes however, from related interests held in Sutton.
+The opening of New Hucknall Colliery enticed many families to Huthwaite.
+An early and uniquely angled view across that pit yard comes however, from related interests held in Sutton.
 The foot path taken off Alfreton Road passed the originally sited Mapplewells Inn.
 That and another past pub called Old Trooper, would both be run by grandfather Pearson Smith.

 Displaying just one subsequent line of sons firstly introduces Great Great Grandfather Joseph Smith.
-A son George Ashley, born circa 1852 in Lincolnshire, is recognised for leading his own family into Huthwaite.
+A son George Ashley, born c1852 in Lincolnshire is recognised for leading this ancestral family into Huthwaite.

 1891 Notts.
 Huthwaite - 11 Windmill Cottages